prajitha18/iris-sys-recs-2026-task1/README.md

 ## How Consistency is Achieved

-* All replicas mount same NFS-backed volume
+* All replicas mount the same shared volume (designed to represent NFS-backed storage)
 * Any write → immediately visible to others

 ---